Metadrop/behat-contexts/README.md

 - **Then there should not be any cookies loaded**:  Check there are no cookies loaded at all.
 It also reports potential cookie source coming from third party iframes (s.e.: youtube, doubleclick, etc).

+- **Given the cookie with name :cookie_name exists**:  Check if the cookie exists.

+- **Given the cookie with name :cookie_name exists with value :value**: Check that the cookie exists with the specific value.

   By default, only those iframes which domains belongs to the **THIRD_PARTY_COOKIE_HOSTS** CookieComplianceContext constant will be detected as iframes that will add unwanted cookies.

+#### Tags

+- **@cookies-accepted**: Accept cookies automatically adding the tag to the test.

+- **@cookies-rejected**: Reject cookies automatically adding the tag to the test.

+### DebugContext

+Simple context to help debugging tests with some steps.
+Additionally, it hooks in the after step event to add a step that generates an error report on failed steps.

+This report includes:
+  - A file with the HTML page content.
+  - A file with the current URL and the error exception dump.
+  - If available, a file with current page state.

 #### Steps